GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Bard.md

 Anytime a creature within 10 yards attempts a spellcheck, you may use your reaction to impose a penalty to that check equal to 1d4 + the spell's tier.
 You cannot do so on consecutive rounds.

 ### 9) Bardic Resistance
 Your attribute bonus to saves against magical effects is doubled.
-If you have opted to use your attribute score inplace of your heroism bonus and attribute bonus, you may still apply your attribute bonus.
+If you have opted to use your attribute score inplace of your heroism bonus and attribute bonus, you may still apply your attribute bonus instead.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.